 The 1st LIME/AIDA Indigenous Health Education Workshop for Specialist Medical Colleges was held in Canberra at The Australian National University on 12-13 March 2019.
 Participants included representatives from each of the Medical Specialist Colleges in Australia, the New Zealand College of General Practitioners, the Australian Indigenous Doctors’ Association, Medical Deans Australia and New Zealand and the Australian Medical Council.
 The event was facilitated by Peter O’Mara, Shannon Springer, Kelvin Kong, Lilon Bandler and David Paul.

 - Workshop 1: Evaluation Report – LIME/AIDA Indigenous Health Education Workshop for Specialist Medical Colleges – March 2019

-- Workshop 2: The next College-focused workshop will be held at LIME Connection VIII in Christchurch, November 2019
+- Workshop 2: A College-focused workshop was held at LIME Connection VIII in Christchurch, November 2019

 Based on the Australian Medical Council Standards for Assessment and Accreditation of Specialist Medical Programs and Professional Development Programs 2015, the Accreditation Tools have been developed to assist Specialist Medical Colleges to internally review and map their Indigenous health initiatives across the areas of training and education; trainee recruitment and retention; continuing professional development; curriculum development and implementation; and assessment.
 Each Specialist Medical College has been provided with a single and unique log in.